catalyst-cooperative/catalystcoop-handbook/docs/catalyst_101.md

 **Q: What is a worker cooperative?**

-**A:** A Worker cooperatives (aka co-ops) are jointly-owned, democratically-governed, values-driven businesses that prioritizes equality, solidarity, and worker well-being.
+**A:** Worker cooperatives (aka co-ops) are jointly-owned, democratically-governed, values-driven businesses that prioritizes equality, solidarity, and worker well-being.
 Co-ops must officially register as such in the state of their choice.

 **Q: What is the difference between a worker co-op and a nonprofit?**

 **A:** Co-ops and nonprofits are both mission-driven, community-centric organizations, but there are some key differences.
 As tax-exempt entities, nonprofits are required to engage in specific educational or charitable pursuits as defined by the state in which they are registered.
 Co-ops have no such restrictions.
 Nonprofits are also barred from redistributing profits to investors or members whereas co-ops distribute their wealth to members.
-Nonprofit funding is also limited to grants and donations versus co-ops which can acquire an unrestricted portion of funds from the sale of goods and services.
+Nonprofit funding is also limited to grants and donations while co-ops can acquire an unrestricted portion of funds from the sale of goods and services.

 **Q: What is the difference between a worker co-op and a for-profit corporation?**